Kristina01111000/WordPressTheme/README.md

 			- the dropdown works
 			- button looks good and highlights when hovered on
 			- tabs are highlighted on correct page and hrefs are all fixed
+			- tabs pull right, used ml-auto
 		- what doesn't work:
-			- tabs will not stay on the right side, navbar-right not working
+			- button will not stay on the right side, navbar-right not working

 	- fix parallax, back ground staying still while page scrolls, not scrolling at a different speed -either issue with css or with js